 In Part III, I’d like to review how our body goes about the detoxification process and specifically, the liver detoxification process, in order to help the reader know how to better augment and assist this natural process.

 Mary’s exam was striking but not unusual.
 Her hands and feet were cold and her nails had significant ridging and were brittle.
 Her tongue was red and slightly enlarged for her mouth causing small scallops along its edge and I noted an unusual, foul smell to her breath.
 Her liver was a little tender on exam as well, though not especially enlarged.
 Finally, her skin had an overall dusky and mottled appearance.
 Per her account, all of these findings began to arise five years ago.

 What changes in Mary’s diet had led up to her physical and circulatory changes?
 Which of her past chemical and environmental exposures were contributing to her current condition?
 Could her sluggish bowel movements and poor urine production be augmented?
-Could I design a plan to assist her body in it’s ability to remove the toxins she has built up over all these years?
+Could I design a plan to assist her body in it’s ability to detox and remove the toxins she has built up over all these years?